hakimjonas/valar/README.md

   .map(processUser)
 ```

+Key features of ValidationObserver:

+* **Zero Overhead**: When using the default no-op observer, the compiler eliminates all observer-related code
+* **Non-Intrusive**: Observes validation results without altering the validation flow
+* **Chainable**: Works seamlessly with other operations in the validation pipeline
+* **Flexible**: Can be used for logging, metrics, alerting, or any other side effect

 ## Internationalization with valar-translator

-The `valar-translator` module provides internationalization support for validation error messages:
+The `valar-translator` module provides internationalization (i18n) support for validation error messages:

 ```scala
 import net.ghoula.valar.*